-Today, I’m a Chicago-based photojournalist with more than 15 years of experience in the field.
-I’m a passionate visual storyteller and video creator, committed to producing compelling narratives that inform, engage, and inspire audiences.
-My work has been recognized with 18 Emmy Awards, including two for Best Photography.
-Additional honors include two Edward R. Murrow Awards, the Illinois Broadcasters Association Silver Dome Award, the Herman Kogan Media Award, and a 1st Place Feature Story from the NPPA.
-Beyond the newsroom, I’m an active member of Chicago’s running community and have completed five marathons.
+I spent the next two years in Milwaukee working at Fox 6 News where I enjoyed filming University of Wisconsin Badger football games.
+Now a photographer / producer at WGN in Chicago, my work reflects more than 15 years of experience.
+A commitment to crafting compelling, impactful stories has been recognized with 18 Emmy Awards, including two for Best Photography, along with two Edward R. Murrow Awards, the Illinois Broadcasters Association Silver Dome Award, the Herman Kogan Media Award, and a first-place feature honor from the NPPA.
+Outside the newsroom, I’m an active member of Chicago’s running community and have completed five marathons.
 But what drives me the most is the challenge itself.
 I enjoy setting goals, pushing past limits, and discovering what I’m capable of.
 You can read more about my running journey here.

 ✉️ kevindoellman@gmail.com